Having a plan in place for is an important part of being prepared for an emergency.

 - Leave a note on your door for emergency responders indicating how many animals are on your property and their locations.

-- Have photographs of pets to help identify them.
+- Have photographs or other documents to help identify them.

-- Put them in a portable carrier and make sure you have supplies for your pet in your 72-Hour Emergency Kit like dry food and water.
+- Put pets in a portable carrier and make sure you have supplies for your pet in your 72-Hour Emergency Kit like dry food and water.